wp-plugins/itro-popup/readme.txt

 First released version.

 == Upgrade Notice ==
+= 4.4.1 =
+Code maintenance.
+Some bug for popup visualization fixed.
+= 4.4 =
 Popup can be disabled for mobile devices.
 Close cross can be changed for dark or light background.

 == Notes ==